 - January 1, 2019: Businesses that generate 4 cubic yards or more of commercial solid waste per week shall arrange for organic waste recycling services.

-Republic has proposed a program to enable City to comply with the requirements of AB 1826, and has agreed to implement the program, as outlined in Resolution 2018-5571.
+In order for the City to comply with the requirements of AB 1826, and Republic agreed to implement the program, as outlined in Resolution 2018-5571.